ZhangYongshan/DMLCC/README.md

 ### Detailed Instructions

-**Step 0:** Install Anaconda3

-**Step 1:** Create and activate a virtual environment named `MSAEMamba`.

-**Step 2:** Install PyTorch with CUDA 11.8, and create a CUDA toolkit that is only available to the current virtual environment.
+Install PyTorch with CUDA 11.8, and create a CUDA toolkit that is only available to the current virtual environment.

-**Step 3:** Install Mamba and related dependencies:
+Install Mamba and related dependencies:

 ```
 pip install causal-conv1d==1.2.0.post2
 pip install mamba-ssm==1.2.0.post1
 ```

-**Step 4:** Install other model dependencies.
- Some dependencies come bundled with PyTorch.
-If any are missing, please install them according to the error messages.
+Install other model dependencies. （Some dependencies come bundled with PyTorch.
+If any are missing, please install them according to the error messages.）

 ```
 pip install scipy